Pteratato/Oasis/Oasis_CH02.md

 But…

-She loved Jae more.
+She loved Jonas more.

 She loved her unborn daughter more.

 The whole universe was in those little hands, and there was simply no comparison.

 Crying softly now, she looked at the tokens in her hand, stamped with the skull-headed crow.
-There were two of them, one for her and one for Jae, and the priest said they would get them into Octavia.
+There were two of them, one for her and one for Jonas, and the priest said they would get them into Octavia.
 He seemed honest, and…

 She was afraid of being here another winter.
 She was afraid of giving birth again, and she was afraid for the baby’s life.
 She had to believe that they could make it inside the wall, and she would do anything to make that happen, to get to a place where they could have a proper doctor, and food, and just a chance for a real life.

-Jae was clutching her legs and asking what was wrong, but Anna didn’t reply.
+Jonas was clutching her legs and asking what was wrong, but Anna didn’t reply.
 She picked up a pencil in one hand and laid out a piece of paper.
 Her hand was poised to mark the page, but she hesitated.

 The priest had explicitly instructed her not to speak to anyone, nor to leave any messages behind, or else the operation might be jeopardized.
 But didn’t Hahn deserve to know something?